CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-findmember-method.md

 ms.assetid: ad32fb84-c2b6-41cd-888d-787ff3a90449
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 4eefb7ec1e7d0d130ec64531a59d1d5bbce04963
+ms.openlocfilehash: 7a46fa5319a1badc0cf28dcdbf535a6ed017c9c9
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69968921"
+ms.locfileid: "74437919"
 ---
 # <a name="imetadataimportfindmember-method"></a>IMetaDataImport::FindMember, méthode
-Obtient un pointeur vers le jeton MemberDef pour le champ ou la méthode qui est inclus dans <xref:System.Type> le spécifié et qui a le nom et la signature de métadonnées spécifiés.
+Gets a pointer to the MemberDef token for field or method that is enclosed by the specified <xref:System.Type> and that has the specified name and metadata signature.

 ## <a name="syntax"></a>Syntaxe